The Anti-Fascist Operating System

 Get the good stuff, for free, and join a world-wide revolution!

-If you want an alternative that works better than Microsoft (and will run many Windows programs, including some video games), doesn't support fascism, and costs nothing for the operating system and the application (and development) software -- web browser (Firefox), office software (Open Office), graphic program (GIMP -- replaces Photoshop), audio/video/CD/DVD players (Mplayer, VLC, etc.) and creator systems, database software (PostgreSQL, MySQL and SQLite), web server (Apache), and thousands of other programs -- then contact the Linux User Group near you.
-They'll install Linux on your computer for free (call first), retaining MS Windows for Windows-only games and other software, if you wish.
+If you want an alternative that works better than Microsoft (and will run many Windows programs, including some video games), doesn't support fascism, doesn't crash once a week like Windows does, and is totally FREE -- no cost -- for the operating system and the application (and development) software -- web browser (Firefox), office software (Libre Office), graphic program (GIMP -- replaces Photoshop), audio/video/CD/DVD players (Mplayer, VLC, etc.) and creator systems, database software (PostgreSQL, MySQL and SQLite), web server (Apache), and thousands of other programs -- then contact the Linux User Group near you.
+Many of them will install Linux on your computer for free at one of their meetings (call first), retaining MS Windows for Windows-only games and other software, if you wish.
+Linux can read and write Windows files, so all of your movies, music, e-books, etc., will still be accessible.
+(However Windows, created by a criminal corporation, will not read Linux files).

 Various organizations and companies package the Linux software (including hundreds of application programs) into convenient sets for installation.
 These sets are called "distributions".
 All of them are free and can be downloaded from their respective websites.